fugjoo/PricePulseWatcherBot/README.md

 - `LOG_FILE` – file to write logs to (recreated if removed)

 - `DEFAULT_THRESHOLD` – percent change that triggers an alert
+- `VOLUME_THRESHOLD` – 24h volume change that triggers an alert
 - `DEFAULT_INTERVAL` – subscription interval when none is given
 - `PRICE_CHECK_INTERVAL` – how often prices are checked
 - `ENABLE_MILESTONE_ALERTS` – send messages for price milestones